-- (1) The amounts reported in the "Bonus" column of the table above for fiscal year 2019 is composed of bonuses that were paid to Messrs.
-Barker and Julian, respectively, based on the Compensation Committee's assessment of: (i) the Company's adjusted earnings before interest, tax, depreciation, and amortization and inventory turns for fiscal year 2019 relative to pre-established goals and (ii) the named executive officer's individual performance during fiscal year 2019.
-The annual bonuses were recommended and approved by the Compensation Committee.
-Mr. Julian also received a signing bonus of \$50,000 in connection with the commencement of his employment in fiscal year 2019. - (2) For Messrs.
-Barker and Julian for fiscal year 2019, this amount consists of restricted stock units awarded in fiscal year 2019 subject to time-based vesting requirements ("time-based restricted stock units") with a grant date fair value of \$474,999 and \$399,995, respectively, and performance stock units awarded in fiscal year 2019 subject to both time- and performance-based vesting requirements ("performance-based restricted stock units") awarded in fiscal year 2019 with a grant date fair value of \$474,999 and \$99,999, respectively (based on the "target" level of performance, which the Company determined was the probable outcome of the applicable performance-based conditions on the grant date).
-If the highest level of performance were achieved, the grant date fair value of the performance-based restricted stock units awarded in fiscal year 2019 to Messrs.
+- For Messrs.
+Barker and Julian for fiscal year 2020, this amount consists of restricted stock units subject to time-based vesting requirements ("time-based restricted stock units") awarded in fiscal year 2020 with a grant date fair value of \$487,496 and \$212,499, respectively, and performance stock units subject to both time- and performance-based vesting requirements ("performance-based restricted stock units") awarded in fiscal year 2020 with a grant date fair value of \$487,496 and \$212,499, respectively (based on the "target" level of performance, which the Company determined was the probable outcome of the applicable performance-based conditions on the grant date).
+If the highest level of performance was achieved, the grant date fair value of the performance-based restricted stock units awarded in fiscal year 2019 to Messrs.
+Barker and Julian would be \$974,992 and \$424,998, respectively.
+For Messrs.
+Barker and Julian for fiscal year 2019, this amount consists of time-based restricted stock units awarded in fiscal year 2019 with a grant date fair value of \$474,999 and \$399,999, respectively, and performance-based stock units awarded in fiscal year 2019 with a grant date fair value of \$474,999 and \$99,999, respectively (based on the "target" level of performance, which the Company determined was the probable outcome of the applicable performance-based conditions on the grant date).
+If the highest level of performance was achieved, the grant date fair value of the performance-based restricted stock units awarded in fiscal year 2019 to Messrs.
 Barker and Julian would be \$949,998 and \$199,998, respectively.
-For Messrs.
-Barker and Talbot for fiscal year 2018, this amount consists of time-based restricted stock units awarded in fiscal year 2018 with a grant date fair value of \$462,497 and \$59,996, respectively, and performance-based restricted stock units awarded in fiscal year 2018 with a grant date fair value of \$462,497 and \$59,995, respectively (based on the "target" level of performance, which the Company determined was the probable outcome of the applicable performance-based conditions on the grant date, If the highest level of performance were achieved, the grant date fair value of the performance-based restricted stock units awarded in fiscal year 2018 to Messrs.
-Barker and Talbot would be \$924,994 and \$119,990, respectively.
-These values have been determined under the principles used to calculate the grant date fair value of equity awards for purposes of our financial statements and in accordance with FASB ASC Topic 718 and reflects the number of shares of our Common Stock (the "target" number of shares in the case of restricted stock units with performance-based vesting conditions) subjec - (3) The amounts reported in the "All Other Compensation" column of the table above for fiscal year 2019 include the following: for Mr. Barker \$5,083 of aggregate matching contributions under our 401(k) plan; for Mr. Julian \$82,385 of reimbursed relocation expenses and for Mr. Talbot (i) \$75,000 of cash severance benefit, \$14,518 of COBRA reimbursement, and \$1,870 of 401(k) match. - (4) Mr. Talbot separated from employment with the Company, and stepped down as our Chief Financial Officer and Secretary as of June 3, 2019.
+These values have been determined under the principles used to calculate the grant date fair value of equity awards for purposes of our financial statements and in accordance with FASB ASC Topic 718 and reflects the number of shares of our Common Stock (the "target" number of shares in the case of restricted stock units with performance-based vesting conditions) subject to the restricted stock units awarded to - (2) The amounts reported in the "Non-Equity Incentive Plan Compensation" column of the table above for fiscal year 2020 consist of two parts: (i) annual cash incentives (bonuses) that were paid to Messrs.
+Barker and Julian, respectively, based on the Compensation Committee's assessment of the Company's adjusted earnings before interest, tax, depreciation, and amortization and same store sales for fiscal year 2020 relative to pre-established goals and the named executive officer's individual performance during fiscal year 2020, and (ii) the Company's revenue in the fourth quarter of fiscal year 2020 relative to pre-established goals.. - (3) The amounts reported in the "All Other Compensation" column of the table above for fiscal year 2020 include the following: for Mr. Barker \$8,550 of aggregate matching contributions under our 401(k) plan; for Mr. Julian \$8,550 of aggregate matching contributions under our 401(k) plan.
+The amounts reported in the "All Other Compensation" column of the table above for fiscal year 2019 include the following: for Mr. Barker \$5,083 of aggregate matching contributions under our 401(k) plan; for Mr. Julian \$82,385 of reimbursed relocation expenses.

-Outstanding Equity Awards at 2019 Fiscal Year-End
+Outstanding Equity Awards at 2020 Fiscal Year-End

-The following table presents information regarding the outstanding equity awards held by each of our named executive officers as of February 1, 2020, including the vesting dates for the portions of these awards that had not vested as of that date.
+The following table presents information regarding the outstanding equity awards held by each of our named executive officers as of January 30, 2021, including the vesting dates for the portions of these awards that had not vested as of that date.